 The behavior of rsh.
 To create a spoofed rsh session between the trusted server and X-Terminal, we need to understand the behavior of rsh.
-Let us start a rsh session from Host A to Host B, and then use Wireshark to capture the packets between them.
+Let us start a rsh session from Trusted Server to X-Terminal, and then use Wireshark to capture the packets between them (note: we will run Wireshark on the attacker VM; make sure to select the correct network interface corresponding to the 10.9.0.0/24 network).
 We use the following command to run the date command on Host B from Host A via the rsh remote shell.

 '''

-// On Host A
+// On Trusted Server

-$ rsh [B's IP] date
+$ rsh 10.9.0.5 date

 '''

 The packet trace in this rsh session is shown in the following.
-Here 10.0.2.7 is the Host A's IP address, and 10.0.2.6 is Host B's IP address.
+Here 10.9.0.6 is the Trusted Server's IP address, and 10.9.0.5 is X-Terminal's IP address.
 If a packet does not carry any TCP data, the length information (i.e. Len=0) is omitted.